 New analysis reveals that NHS spending on addictive opioid painkillers has doubled since the pandemic, largely due to prolonged waits for surgeries.

-Over the past five years, nearly £1 billion has been spent on these drugs, with annual spending rising from £90.1 million in 2019 to £186.2 million last year and an estimated £189 million this year.
-Based on current trends, total spending is expected to reach £1 billion early next year, according to data from Oxford University.
+Over the past five years, nearly £1 billion has been spent on these drugs, with annual spending rising from £90.1 million in 2019 to £186.2 million last year, and an estimated £189 million this year.
+Based on current trends, total spending is expected to exceed £1 billion early next year, according to data from Oxford University.

-This increase in opioid prescriptions comes as NHS waiting lists for procedures, such as hip and knee replacements, have reached 7.64 million as of August.
-The Royal College of Surgeons warns that lengthy waits leave hundreds of thousands of patients living in pain, often relying on powerful drugs that put them at risk of long-term addiction.
+This dramatic rise in opioid prescriptions coincides with mounting NHS waiting lists for procedures such as hip and knee replacements, which reached 7.64 million as of August.
+The Royal College of Surgeons warns that lengthy waits are leaving hundreds of thousands of patients in persistent pain—many of whom turn to powerful painkillers that carry the risk of long-term addiction.

-A recent study found that longer wait times due to pandemic-related delays led to a 40% increase in opioid prescriptions.
-Research from Bristol University suggests that one in three individuals using prescription painkillers shows signs of dependency.
+A recent study found that pandemic-related surgical delays led to a 40% surge in opioid prescriptions.
+Research from Bristol University reveals that one in three people using prescription painkillers exhibits signs of dependency.

 Medical Negligence Reports